TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

       settings.layout = Layout1ColumnPage
    }

-We only added a new :aspect:`settings.layout` instruction.
+We only added a new :ts:`settings.layout` instruction.

-Edit the “LayoutDoubleColumn” page TypoScript template in the TYPO3 CMS backend.
+Edit the :name:`LayoutDoubleColumn` page TypoScript template in the TYPO3 CMS backend.
 Replace or edit its Setup field content to become the following::

    page = PAGE